-Projects researching all the four categories, "the Expanding Universe", "Galaxies", "the Milky Way", and "the Solar System" Mizusawa VLBI Ob Projects researching "the Milky Way" and "the Solar System" categories Solar Observatory (p.15) Division of Solar and Plasma Astrophysics (p.2 Projects researching "the Solar System" category Hinode Science Center (p.17) RISE (Research of Interior Structure and Evolution of Solar System bodies) Project (p.22 SOLAR-C Project Office (p.22)

-Extent and History of the Universe

-Let's have a look at the scale and the history of the Universe.
+Hierarchy of the Solar System Projects researching all the four categories, "the Expanding Universe", "Galaxies", "the Milky Way", and "the Solar System" Mizusawa VLBI Ob Projects researching "the Milky Way" and "the Solar System" categories Solar Observatory (p.15) Division of Solar and Plasma Astrophysics (p.2 Projects researching "the Solar System" category Hinode Science Center (p.17) RISE (Research of Interior Structure and Evolution of Solar System bodies) Project (p.22 SOLAR-C Project Office (p.22) Extent and History of the Universe Let's have a look at the scale and the history of the Universe.
 The upper row displays the "extent of the Universe" in terms of distance, while the lower row illustrates the "history of the Universe and the Earth" as a scroll painting.
 Since the speed of light is limited, we see the past Universe when we observe distant space.
-In other words, when we look at distant objects, we see back to study the begin-
+In other words, when we look at distant objects, we see back to study the beginning of the Universe.
+In this sense, telescopes are like time machines.

 Space-Time?
 Matter?
 Celestial Objects?
 The Earth?
 Life?
 Human beings?
 And what about my origin and future?

-The star-forming region \$106 IR\$4 at a distance of about 2000 light-years from the Earth.
+The star-forming region \$106 IRS4 at a distance of about 2000 light-years from the Earth.